ChristianFrisson/InspectorWidgetCollector/README.md

 ### Linux

 Not yet tested.

+## Contributing

 Feel free to fork, try, mod, and issue pull requests!

+The InspectorWidget Collector active/inactive icons have been sketched using [Pencil](https://github.com/evolus/pencil) with its [fontawesome](http://fontawesome.io) icons stencil.
+The [project file](https://github.com/InspectorWidget/InspectorWidgetCollector/tree/InspectorWidget/UI/forms/images/InspectorWidgetCollector.ep) is part of the distribution.
+A redesign is welcome!

 ## License